earl-kayy/defect_detection/README.md

 4. **Final Stacking Ensemble Model**

 ## Exploratory Data Analysis (EDA)
-During the initial exploratory analysis, we identified a key issue with the dataset: **data imbalance**.
+During the initial exploratory analysis, I identified a key issue with the dataset: **data imbalance**.
 The number of non-defective products significantly outnumbered defective ones, which posed a challenge in using metrics like accuracy for evaluation.
 For instance, even if a model predicted all products as non-defective, it would achieve high accuracy simply due to the imbalance.

 To address this, evaluation metrics were shifted to more appropriate ones for imbalanced data:
 - **AUC Score**